ibm-cloud-docs/containers/cs_worker_add.md

 ### Creating a new compute worker pool
 {: #gateway_compute}

 By default, gateway-enabled classic clusters are created with a `default` pool of compute worker nodes and a `gateway` pool of gateway worker nodes.
-After cluster creation, you can add more compute worker nodes by creating a new ompute worker pool.
+After cluster creation, you can add more compute worker nodes by creating a new compute worker pool.
 {:shortdesc}

 1. Retrieve all of the existing **Worker Zones** of your cluster.